Gen711/Fall18/trimming.md

 ---

-> Do 3 different trimming levels between 2 and 40.
+> Do 3 different trimming levels - 2, 10, 30.
 This one is trimming at a Phred score of 30 (BAD!!!)
-When you run your commands, you'll need to change the numbers in `LEADING:30` `TRAILING:30` `SLIDINGWINDOW:4:30` and `Pero360B.trim.Phred30.fastq` to whatever trimming level you want to use.
+When you run your commands, you'll need to change the numbers in `LEADING:30` `TRAILING:30` `SLIDINGWINDOW:4:30` and `reads.trim.Phred30.fastq` to whatever trimming level you want to use.

 >paste the below lines together as 1 command